Florida Department of Agriculture and Consumer Services

-Point Washington State Forest was purchased under Florida's Conservation and Recreation Lands (CARL) Program in 1992.
-The Department of Agriculture and Consumer Services, Florida Forest Service was given lead management responsibility for the Point Washington State Forest.
-Using an ecosystem management approach the Florida Forest Service provides for multiple uses of the forest resources which include timber management, wildlife management, outdoor recreation and ecological restoration.
+Point Washington State Forest was purchased under Florida's Conservation and Recreation Lands (CARL) program in 1992.
+Using an ecosystem management approach, the Florida Forest Service provides for multiple uses of the forest resources.
+The forest is managed for timber, wildlife, outdoor recreation and ecological restoration.

-Point Washington State Forest has 10 natural communities that can be found throughout the forest.
-The majority of the area consists of sandhill, basin swamps/Titi drains, wet flatwoods, wet prairie and cypress swamps.
+Point Washington State Forest is made up of 10 natural communities.
+The majority of the area consists of sandhill, basin swamps/titi drains, wet flatwoods, wet prairie and cypress swamps.
 Although much of Point Washington State Forest has been cut over, there are some excellent examples of intact sandhill ecosystems.

-Several plants and animals that are listed as threatened, endangered or species of special concern exist on the Point Washington State Forest.
-Some of these rare species include: American kestrel (Falco sparverius), gopher tortoise, flatwoods salamander, white-topped pitcher plant (Sarracenia leucophylla) and the world's largest population of Curtiss sandgrass (Calamovilfa curtissii).
+Several plants and animals that are listed as threatened, endangered or species of special concern can be found on the forest.
+These rare species include American kestrel (Falco sparverius), gopher tortoise, flatwoods salamander, white-topped pitcher plant (Sarracenia leucophylla), and the world's largest population of Curtiss sandgrass (Calamovilfa curtissii).

-Point Washington State Forest is available to the public for various types of natural-resource based outdoor recreation.
+Point Washington State Forest is available to the public for various types of outdoor recreation.
 The forest is widely used for hunting, off-road bicycling and hiking.

 The Eastern Lake Trail System was the first trail established on the forest.
-This trail system consists of 3 double track loop trails.
-The hiker or bicyclist can travel the 3.5, 5 or 10 mile loop.
+This trail system consists of three double-track loop trails.
+The hiker or bicyclist can travel the 3.5-, 5- or 10-mile loop.
 The Eastern Lake Bike/Hike Trail is included in the Florida Forest Service's Trailwalker Hiking Program.
-Access to the trail system is located at the parking lot and trail head on County Road 395.
+The trail system can be accessed at the parking lot and trailhead on County Road 395.

-Overnight camping is available at Eastern Lake Campground which is located near the 4 mile marker on the Eastern Lake Trail.
-There are four primitive campsites.
-The area is ideal for paddlers and paddle boarders to access Eastern Lake and paddle south to the beach and Gulf of Mexico.
-Camping reservations are available by contacting (850) 547-7083 or the forest at (850) 267-8325.
+Overnight camping is available at Eastern Lake Campground, which is located near the 4-mile marker on the Eastern Lake Trail.
+There are four primitive campsites and reservations are required.
+For camping information and reservations visit FloridaStateForests.ReserveAmerica.com or call 1-877-879-3859.